Daniel J. Frey

 There are 40% who don't want abortions for any reason.

-There are 40% who believe that the rich and corporations like them.
+There are 40% who believe that the rich and corporations love them.

-There are 40% who don't believe Man can change the climate.
+There are 40% who don't believe that man can change the climate.

 How could so many be so willing to destroy so much and yet still believe they are in the right?